-Our Animal Studies department is based in a 12-acre farm and animal house, home to a wide range of animals from sheep to a giant python!
+Our Animal Studies department is based in a 12-acre farm and small animal centre, home to a wide range of animals from sheep to a giant python!
 We pride ourselves on providing our students with a supportive and challenging environment, where the passion for caring for animals will be developed into the skills for a rewarding career.Department information

 Animal Studies Progression Diploma: Level 1.5